-Monthly Teleconference Meetings: A teleconference will be held on the first Friday of the month from February through December.
+Monthly Teleconference Meetings: A virtual meeting (via Microsoft Teams) will be held from February through December on the first Friday of the month.
 At least the Faculty Advisor and Student Team Lead should be present at the teleconference, but we encourage all team members to participate.
 These teleconferences will be used to 1) announce upcoming events and schedules, 2) provide feedback on the monthly status reports, 3) answer questions on the HASP interface, 4) provide expert advice on payload development, and 5) share experiences among HASP participants.
-Details about the teleconference call-in line and procedure will be announced at a later date.
+Details about the Teams meeting link and procedure will be announced later.

-Payload Specification & Integration Plan (PSIP): The Preliminary PSIP and Final PSIP documents provide technical details on the final flight configuration of your payload including measured weight, measured current draw (@30 VDC), downlink data format and rate, uplink commands, analog output usage, discrete command usage, and dimensioned mechanical drawings.
-In addition, your plans for integration with HASP should be detailed including, at least, all test procedures and test procedure validation results, requested test equipment, schedule, and personnel participating in integration.
-If the payload includes an item from the Hazardous Materials List, additional safety forms will be required in both the Preliminary and Final PSIP.
+Payload Specification & Integration Plan (PSIP): The Preliminary PSIP and Final PSIP documents provide technical details on the final flight configuration of your payload, including measured weight, measured current draw (@30 VDC), downlink data format and rate, uplink commands, analog output usage, discrete command usage, and dimensioned mechanical drawings.
+In addition, your plans for integration with HASP should include, at least, all test procedures and test procedure validation results, requested test equipment, schedule, and personnel participating in integration.
+The Preliminary PSIP must also include a mechanical Bill of Materials for NASA safety review.
+A BoM spreadsheet is included with the PSIP template.
+If the payload contains an item from the Hazardous Materials List, additional safety forms will be required in the Preliminary and Final PSIP.

 A finalized and complete version of the Hazards safety forms must be included in the Preliminary PSIP.
-If there are any emergency changes to payload hazards between submission of the Preliminary PSIP and the Final PSIP, report them to HASP and BPO management as soon as possible as these changes must be reviewed for approval.
+If there are any emergency changes to payload hazards between the submission of the Preliminary PSIP and the Final PSIP, report them to HASP and BPO management as soon as possible, as these changes must be reviewed for approval.
 Changes are not guaranteed.
-The Final PSIP must include a completed hazard documentation form; no changes to payload hazards will be allowed after receiving NASA Safety approval.
+The final PSIP must include a completed hazard documentation form; no changes to payload hazards will be allowed after NASA Safety approval.

-The PSIP template that teams must use is available at https://laspace.lsu.edu/hasp/Documentation.php.
-The Preliminary PSIP will be due March 28, 2024 and the Final PSIP will be due June 26, 2024.
+The PSIP template that teams must use is available at https://laspace.lsu.edu/hasp/Participantinfo.php.
+The PSIP documentation must be uploaded via a submission form that will be provided to flight teams in their acceptance documentation.
+No other submission methods will be allowed.
+The Preliminary PSIP will be due March 28, 2025, and the Final PSIP will be due June 27, 2025.